monurcan/precise_benchmark_for_image_editing/README.md

 # How to Evaluate?

-Before evaluation, you should first create your predictions folder.
+Before evaluation, you should first generate your edited images.
 Use *datasets* library to download dataset.
 You should only use *input image*, *edit prompt*, and *id* columns to generate edited images.

 Save the edited images **with the same name as the id column**.